Herbalism & Nutrition

 diet in Healing & Growth

 The complexity of eating well in these times lies in the very unique challenges it offers to each of us.
 Amongst the challenges facing us includes external factors like food deserts, the proliferation of overly processed, poor quality and overly rich foods, the constraints of financial budgets and lastly, the role of internal factors such as the relationship between habituated patterns and emotional eating.
 For many, these factors can become overwhelming in making choices around food and food preparation.
 In my own earlier life, an over-reliance on eating out led to eating highly processed and overy rich foods.
 It also created mismanagement of food resources within the home.
-Over five years ago I stopped eating out on a regular basis and instead, made eating at restaurants a special and infrequent occasion.
+Nearly 10 years ago I stopped eating out on a regular basis and instead, made eating at restaurants a special and infrequent occasion.
 In addition and in alignment with simplifying my life, I started growing a majority of my own vegetables and as well, maintaining a flock of chickens for eggs.
 I still enjoy many of the sweet treats but have shifted my relationship with them so there is a far healthier balance.

 When addressing diet in my healing & growth practice, my initial focus is in supporting the efficiency of the digestive system.
 In doing so we address possible causes of discomfort or pain, diarrhea, constipation and other gastrointestinal health concerns.
 Addressing these concerns may come in the form of acupuncture, herbs/supplementation or lifestyle changes.
 In some cases, I will employ my experience with abdominal massage and as well, teach a self-care massage practice to clients.